 - Make the filling by creaming the butter and sugar together.
 Gradually add the beaten egg along with a tablespoon of the ground almonds to prevent the mixture from curdling.
 Add the rest of the almonds, the sultanas, kirsch and 3/4 of the pine nuts.

 - Pour the filling into the pastry case and spread it evenly.
 Scatter over the remaining pine nuts.

-- Once the taste has cooled down, carefully remove it from the tin, slide it onto a serving plate and dust it lightly with a little icing sugar.
-Best served slightly warm with with a little whipped cream.
+- Once the tart has cooled down, carefully remove it from the tin, slide it onto a serving plate and dust it lightly with a little icing sugar.
+Best served slightly warm with a little whipped cream.
 Perfect with an espresso!

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.